 My work often requires that I be out of town for extended periods.
 Can I take a quarter off when needed?

 The UW Graduate School requires that all matriculated graduate students maintain continuous enrollment (excluding summer) in order to maintain their graduate student status.
 On special occasions, an exception to this rule may be granted by petition (Graduate On-Leave Status).
-If you take a quarter off without going on-leave, you must re-apply for admission.
+If you take a quarter off without going on-leave, you must apply for reinstatement, which includes a fee.
 You are encouraged to carefully consider the required time commitment when making application to the graduate program.

 International students who are on a F-1 or J-1 educational visa must be enrolled in a full-time graduate program.
 Several of the UW Tacoma graduate programs offer only part-time study.
 Please check with the program you are interested in to see if international students may apply.
 Additionally, the Tacoma campus is not currently equipped to offer support services such as specialized academic assistance and English as a Second Language courses.

-Expect a minimum of one month after the application deadline before notification of admission decisions.
-You will be notified by mail.
+In general, expect a minimum of one month after the application deadline before notification of admission decisions.
+Depending on the program, you may be notified by mail or email.
 Decisions will not be provided by phone.

 Check with your specific program to see if classes are required or offered during summer quarter.
-Many programs do not offer graduate-level classes during the summer.
+Some programs do not offer graduate-level classes during the summer; others require summer courses.

 Master's degree programs may include a thesis option and a non-thesis option.
 Check with your specific program of study to see whether a thesis is required.

-Neither the Graduate School nor your adviser provide job placement services or assist you in finding a job after you have completed your master's degree.
+Neither the Graduate School nor your advisor provide job placement services.
 However, Career Development and Education can offer guidance in conducting your job search.

 Have a question we haven't answered?
 Ask us.